Cristina Amon, Dean

-A pioneer in the development of Computational Fluid Dynamics for formulating and solving thermal design problems subject to multidisciplinary competing constraints, Dean Amon continues her research at the University of Toronto in nanoscale thermal transport in semiconductors, energy systems and bioengineered devices.
+She is a pioneer in the development of Computational Fluid Dynamics for formulating and solving thermal design problems subject to multidisciplinary competing constraints.
+Dean Amon continues her research at the University of Toronto in nanoscale thermal transport in semiconductors, energy systems and bioengineered devices.

-Active in executive boards and professional societies, Dr. Amon is an Independent Director of MKS Instruments Inc., a leading global provider of instruments and process control solutions for advanced manufacturing of semiconductor devices, energy generation and electro-optical products.
-She is chair of the research committee of NCDEAS (National Council of Deans of Engineering and Applied Science in Canada), past chair of the Global Engineering Deans Council, and has served on advisory boards for several institutions (Stanford, UCLA, UIUC and Waterloo), and Foundations for Science, Engineering and Technology including in Brazil, Chile, Germany, Hong Kong, Ireland, Qatar and Portugal.
+Active in executive boards and professional societies, Dr. Amon is an Independent Director of MKS Instruments Inc. (MKSI), a leading global provider of instruments and process control solutions for advanced manufacturing of semiconductor devices, energy generation and electro-optical products.
+She is chair of the research committee of NCDEAS (National Council of Deans of Engineering and Applied Science in Canada), founding chair of the Global Engineering Deans Council, and has served on advisory boards for several institutions (Stanford, UCLA, UIUC and Waterloo), and Foundations for Science, Engineering and Technology including in Brazil, Chile, Germany, Hong Kong, Ireland, Qatar and Portugal.

-Dean Amon has been inducted into four academies, the Canadian Academy of Engineering, the Spanish Royal Academy, the Royal Society of Canada and the U.S. National Academy of Engineering.
-She has been elected fellow or honorary member of all major professional societies in her field and has contributed 350 refereed articles in education and research literature.
+Dean Amon has been inducted into four academies: the Canadian Academy of Engineering, the Spanish Royal Academy, the Royal Society of Canada and the U.S. National Academy of Engineering.
+She has been elected fellow or honorary member of all major professional societies in her field and has contributed more than 350 refereed articles in education and research literature.